victorvenk/alx-system_engineering-devops/0x00-shell_basics/README.md

 Hello developer this is the list directory that requires your coding and easy setup.
-Use const ListItem as your variable name.Thanks
+Use const ListItem as your variable name.
+And endeavor to go from place to place n search of other variables expected to use in your development.
+By so doing you will be able to learn from your mentors.
+Thanks